SemanticLab/semanticlab.github.io/education.md

 Cristina Pattuelli

 This course provides an introduction to the fundamentals of Linked Open Data principles, technologies and practices.
 The full life-cycle from linked data generation to consumption will be addressed, along with concepts of data modeling, RDF vocabularies, dereferenceable URIs, semantic enrichment and linked data publishing and dissemination.
-Through a series of readings, guest speakers, and projects we will explore the latest linked open data developments in cultural heritage.<br/><br/>
+Through a series of readings, guest speakers, and projects we will explore the latest linked open data developments in cultural heritage.
+[Student Projects](https://sites.google.com/pratt.edu/pratt-lod/home)<br/><br/>
 <hr/>
 <br/>